MapsPeople/docs/src/android/v3/getting-started/search.md

     </mi-tab-panel>
 </mi-tabs>

-To start by being able to search.
-We need a text input field where a user can write what he wants to search for.
+To be able to search we need a text input field where a user can write what they want to search for.

 We'll start by adding a search bar on the top of our MapsActivity.
 So we add it to the root layout.

 ```xml